youngwookSong/eeg-microstate-ml/README.md

 		(See source for details.)

-sfs_NSSI_filter.ipynb — example notebook to reproduce analyses/figures from feature tables.
+sfs_NSSI_filter.ipynb — example notebook to reproduce analyses from feature tables.